 Hemi gestured with the end of his pencil.
 “Down that ladder into the boat.
 Walk up the catwalk till you get to the main decks of the boat.
 Introduce yourself to anyone who does not look like one of these mounds.”
 He nodded towards the men working on loading the explosives.
 “Ask them where the crew quarters are.
 You should be able to find an empty locker to stow your stuff in.
 Then make your way up to the sonar compartment and hang around until someone asks you to do something.”

-“Alright,” said Cassandra, “and I’ll get some training at some point?”
+“Alright,” said Cassandra.
+“And I’ll get some training at some point?”

 “Not until we are underway.
-Getting the boat ready for a run takes a lot of prep, as you can see, and there is no extra time for anything but prep.
-Once we are underway there will be some downtime and I will sit with you at the sonar and show you how it works.”
+Getting the boat ready for a run takes a lot of prep, as you can see, and there is no extra time for anything else.
+Once we are underway there will be some downtime, and I will sit with you at the sonar and show you how it works.”

 “Sounds good.
 So I’ll see you both later.
 Thanks again for the job.”
 She gave a little wave and looked down the ladder into the cargo hold before tossing the bags in her hand down to the catwalk, and then swinging her tiny self out onto the ladder with her big pack behind her like some kind of distended insect.
 She lowered herself to the catwalk.

 Percy watched this approvingly.
-It was another good sign that Cassandra seemed so intuitively comfortable with the vertical up-and-down lifestyle of a submarine.
+It was another good sign that Cassandra seemed so intuitively comfortable with the vertical lifestyle of a submarine.

-Hemi did not fail to notice either.
-“Maybe…” was all he said before looking back down at his clipboard and counting how many more crates remained to be loaded.
+Hemi did not fail to notice, either.
+“Maybe . . .” was all he said before looking back down at his clipboard and counting how many more crates remained to be loaded.

 The loading was finished that evening.
 Hemi had Bastian, Gregory, and Owen go over every crate and make sure it was lashed securely enough that it could not shift once the Prospect started moving.

 After that, most of the crew headed up to the canteen on the exchange floor to indulge in the kind of heavy drinking rarely on offer to a submarine crew, though Cassandra excused herself from this opportunity to get to know her new crew mates better, suggesting politely that she had seen quite enough of that canteen.
-Hemi and Percy also skipped the drinking and were up late in the galley going over the state of their supplies and discussing some questions Hemi had about the details of the job contract that he wanted to be sure Percy had considered.
+Hemi and Percy also skipped the drinking and were up late in the galley, going over the state of their supplies and discussing some questions Hemi had about the details of the job contract that he wanted to be sure Percy had considered.
 It was long after midnight before they crawled into their respective racks.

 4. Herschel

 The next morning, Hemi was up first, and dragged a bleary and aching Bastian out of the rack to help him track down some dock workers who knew how to use the rig that would recharge the compressed air tanks on the Prospect.
 Setting this up would involve running a length of expandable rigid pipes down the docking bay, through the cargo hatch, and connecting those to pipe fittings mounted to the ceiling of the Prospect’s cargo hold.
-It had to be rigid pipe the whole way because Hemi wanted to recharge the high-pressure tanks in the Prospect, and that air was under such an immense pressure it would blow apart any kind of flexible pipe material.
+It had to be rigid pipe the whole way because Hemi wanted to recharge the high-pressure tanks in the Prospect, and that air was under such immense pressure it would blow apart any kind of flexible pipe material.
 Once they had the high-pressure tanks filled, Hemi could recharge the low-pressure tanks as well via some valves on the tank ballast panel in the control room that would allow him to bleed off air from the high-pressure system to the low-pressure tanks.